kylerisse/ansible-rhel-lab/README.md

 This playbook has the following features:

-* SElinux enabled
-* Libvirt functional
+* Libvirt
-* HTTPD installed
+* HTTPD
-* CentOS ISO downloaded and contents served via HTTPD, for network based installations
+* CentOS ISO downloaded and contents served via httpd, for network based installations

-Using the playbook you should be able to take a single build of CentOS (or any other EL in theory) and turn it into a lab similar to what Michael Jang defines in his book(s).
-It provides a smart starting point which can be used to quickly roll out KVM based VMs and practice.
+Using the playbook you should be able to take a single build of CentOS (or any other EL in theory) on a physical system and turn it into a lab similar to what Michael Jang and Alessandro Orsaria define in their book(s).
+It provides a starting point which can be used to quickly roll out KVM based VMs and practice.

 ### Playbook Usage